 Extending WP Members

-WP Members is our preferred membership plugin.
+WP Members is our preferred membership plugin for straightforward membership sites.
 It provides the membership management facilities you would expect and integrates well with themes and other plugins.
 The developer has built in a lot of “hooks” to allow for expansion and we have made use of these to add extra options onto the system:

 - Most small organisations run on an annual membership cycle.
 We have extended WP Members so that subscriptions terminate on a fixed date rather than on a rolling 12 month basis.